 We’d like to hear from any local authority interesting in working with us on delivering accreditation in their area.
 To speak to our Landlord Development & Accreditation Manager, simply email or call 0207 840 8905.

 Are the landlords you're dealing with members of the NLA?

 All NLA members have a membership number and a membership identity card.

 Our online member verification tool will allow you to verify that the landlord is a member of the NLA.

-Our register of members and National Register of Accredited Landlords will also show if the landlord has achieved the NLA's Accredited Landlord status and additional achievements with any of the other major accreditation schemes (more info).
+Our register of members and National Register of Accredited Landlords will also show whether a landlord has achieved the NLA's Accredited Landlord status, as well as any additional achievements with other major accreditation schemes.